 The next phase was to plant it as a fragrant, colourful, bee- and butterfly-friendly cottage garden and choose a design for an additional planter for the corner of the garden – see the latest updates here.

-When we are able to resume, litter picks will be held on the second Sunday in every month, meeting at 10.30am at The Triangle (corner of Hermitage Street and Francis Street).
+Litter picks are held on the second Sunday in every month, meeting at 10.30am at The Triangle (corner of Hermitage Street and Francis Street).
 All volunteers are very welcome.